kobayashid/FDR2TDR/README.md

 ## Notes
 - The velocity factor used for distance calculation is set to 0.66, which is typical for 50-ohm coaxial cables.
-- Please clearly indicate the source when using.
+- The detailed usage instructions are provided in this paper.
+Please cite this paper when using this program.
+- cite information of paper(later).